.jpg)

 - Increase your turnover

-Apply the test & learn method by measuring point-of-sale performance
+Apply the test & learn method by measuring the performance of the point of sale

-As you will have realised, the test & learn method is a powerful way of making decisions about your retail strategy and customer acquisition tactics.
-But how do you put it into practice?
+As you will have understood, the test & learn method is powerful in making decisions on your retail strategy.
+But how set it up?

-As in science, the test is based on a comparison of several indicators determined beforehand according to the objective.
-So it's vital to measure the performance of your pop-up store.
-Sales, effort rate and return on investment are frequently used indicators, but there are many others.
-If you want to know the real impact of your pop-up store, here the customer acquisition tactics.
-It's important to measure the performance of your point of sale beyond sales performance (impact on the website, on social networks, on customer satisfaction, etc.).
+As in science, the test is based on the comparison of several indicators determined in advance according to the objective.
+Therefore, it is essential to measure performance from its pop-up store.
+The turnover, the Effort rate Or the rReturn on investment are frequently used indicators, but there are a multitude of them.
+To know the real impact of your pop-up, it is important to measure the performance of your point of sale. beyond commercial performance (impact on the site, on social networks, on customer satisfaction...)

-At Nestore, in order to learn more from our pop-ups, we analyse how we build awareness and memorability of the outlet, the quality and intensity of the client experience, and the ability to build customer loyalty.
+At Nestore, to better learn from your pop-up, we analyze building reputation and memorability from the point of sale, the quality and intensity of the experience, and the ability to retain customers.